 - Applicants must meet the admission requirements for the Graduate College.

 Applicants must have a minimum undergraduate cumulative grade point average of 3.00.
-Applicants must provide a statement of intent which addresses career goals, interests in Graduate College and emergency management, and research interests.
+Applicants must provide a statement of intent that addresses career goals, interests in Graduate College and emergency management, and research interests.
 (500 words minimum) Applicants must provide a resume or vitae.
 Approval from the Program Director.

 Conditional admission may be possible when the grade point average is between 2.5 and 3.0.
 In addition, all application credentials are examined by a faculty committee from the EM Department to determine admission status.
 If a student was admitted conditionally based on grade point average, the condition will be met if upon completion of twelve (12) semester hours a cumulative grade point average of 3.00 or better is achieved.